 RECOMMENDED: 24 Fancy French Dog Breeds

 Highlights: Fearless, Vigilant, Loyal

 The Slovensky Cuvac is essentially a larger, white Golden Retriever.
 In our opinion, they most resemble a classic white polar bear.
-What’s more, they have the courage and fearlessness to fight off unwanted intruders, including bears.
+What’s more, they have the courage and fearlessness to fight off any unwanted intruders, including real bears.

 The Cuvac, however, comes exclusively in a white coat.
 That’s because they were purposely bred this way for people to distinguish them from other wild animals at night.
 After all, they were some of the best guardians for Slovakia.

 Because they were bred in the Slovakian mountains, the fluffiness of the coat is necessary to protect them from harsh winters.
-Just like with real polar bears, the Cuvac’s coat acted as one of the best insulators for the large animal.
+Just like with polar bears, the Cuvac’s coat acted as one of the best insulators for the large animal.

 18. Spanish Mastiff

 The Spanish Mastiffs are both beautiful and spirited, making them ideal sheep guardians for the Merino livestock.
 In fact, they’ve had this job since the Middle Ages, often following nomadic shepherds into greener pastures.

 Like many mastiff-types, the Spanish Mastiff has a face that closely resembles a small bear.
 It’s the bulky frame and demeanor that make them top candidates on our list.
 And with their brown-ish coats, it would not be unusual to mistaken one for a bear.